shhossain/computer_science/readme.md

 - [Machine Learning](#machine-learning)

 ## Introduction
-Computer science is the study of computers and computing as well as their theoretical and practical applications.
+Computer science is the study of computers and their architecture, languages, applications, and computing as well as their theoretical and practical applications.
 Computer science applies the principles of mathematics, engineering, and logic to a plethora of functions, including algorithm formulation, software and hardware development, and artificial intelligence.

 ## [Electronic Computing](Not-Added)
 A device that computes, especially a programmable electronic machine that performs high-speed mathematical or logical operations or that assembles, stores, correlates, or otherwise processes information.